-On Tuesday, February 8, 2022, AABANY held its Annual Meeting of Members for the second time on Remo.
-President Terrence Shen called the meeting to order and established quorum.
-The main order of business was conducting the election for the 2022 Board of Directors and Officers.
+On Wednesday, February 15, 2023, AABANY held its Annual Meeting of Members at Paul, Weiss, Rifkind, Wharton & Garrison.
+President William Ng called the meeting to order and established quorum.
+The main order of business was conducting the election for the 2024 Board of Directors and Officers.

-President Terrence Shen presented the Annual Report of the Board and thanked the Board members for their service during the past year.
-Treasurer William Hao and Membership Director Beatrice Leong presented the reports for their respective offices.
+President William Ng presented the Annual Report of the Board and thanked the Board members for their service during the past year.
+Treasurer Evelyn Gong and Membership Director Christopher Bae presented the reports for their respective offices.

-Executive Director Yang Chen presented highlights from the Committee Reports.
+Executive Director Yang Chen presented highlights of Committee activities.
 Following the reports, awards were presented to honor AABANY leaders and committees for their dedication to AABANY over the past year.
-While these presentations were occurring, Immediate Past President Sapna Palla and President-Elect William Ng tallied the votes.
+While these presentations were occurring, Immediate Past President Terrence Shen and President-Elect Karen Kim tallied the votes.

 The following awards were presented:

-After the presentation of awards, Terry announced the election results.
-The following officers were elected and will begin their term one-year terms on April 1, 2022:
+After the presentation of awards, William announced the election results.
+The following officers were elected and will begin their term one-year terms on April 1, 2023:

 Vice President, Programs and Operations